nixworks/public/news/2010/10/10/README.md

 ##### Bonaire
 ### [Bonaire, Saba and Sint Eustatius become special municipalities of the Netherlands. ](/news/2010/10/10/bonaire-saba-and-sint-eustatius-become-special-municipalities-of-the-netherlands.md)
-_Context: Bonaire, Sint Eustatius, Netherlands, Saba_
+_Context: Sint Eustatius, Saba, Netherlands, Bonaire_

 ##### Sudan
 ### [Sudanese President Omar al-Bashir accuses authorities in Southern Sudan of breaching a peace deal and warns of a possible new conflict if issues are not resolved before the independence referendum. ](/news/2010/10/10/sudanese-president-omar-al-bashir-accuses-authorities-in-southern-sudan-of-breaching-a-peace-deal-and-warns-of-a-possible-new-conflict-if-is.md)
-_Context: Sudanese President, Southern Sudanese Independence Referendum, Southern Sudan, Sudan, Omar al-Bashir_
+_Context: Southern Sudanese Independence Referendum, Omar al-Bashir, Sudanese President, Southern Sudan, Sudan_

 ##### Havana
 ### [Havana's Roman Catholic Church says Cuba is to release 3 more political prisoners who will be allowed leave for Spain. ](/news/2010/10/10/havana-s-roman-catholic-church-says-cuba-is-to-release-3-more-political-prisoners-who-will-be-allowed-leave-for-spain.md)